How to Remove a File or Folder from Time Machine Backups in Mac OS X

 Time Machine is the simplest way to keep a reliable backup of everything on your Mac, but sometimes we don’t want every file or folder saved, or maybe you just no longer need a given directory to be preserved by external backups.
 In these situations, removing backups of any specific file or folders, or even entire elaborate directories, is easily done from within Time Machine:

-- Enter into Time Machine by pulling down the Time Machine menu item and choosing to Enter
+- Open the backup manager by pulling down the Time Machine menu item and choosing to Enter into Time Machine

 - Navigate to the directory location of the file/folders you want to remove backups for